College of Law > Academics > Study Abroad > Berlin, Germany > Program

-The course will examine structural disadvantage and social injustices faced by intersectional subjects.
+Intersectionality and Human Rights (2 credits)The course will examine structural disadvantage and social injustices faced by intersectional subjects.
 In order to do this, students will study intersectionality theory as it has developed in the United States and trace how well it has “traveled” to Europe across the Atlantic.
 Students will apply classroom theory to social justice practice by considering specific asylum-based problems faced by constituents of our partner NGOs.
-Previously, students worked with Les MigraS, a Berlin-based community advocacy organization that seeks to improve the lives of lesbian, bisexual women and trans*people across races, religions, and cultures.
-Students contemplated how transnational lawyering might assist ReachOut Berlin victims of police and state violence, by researching and curating some of the most innovative strategies that communities of color in the U.S. have developed to confront police brutality and racial profiling.
-A major focal point involves the deployment of national and international norms of “rights” to address particular identity-based inclusions/exclusions.
+Previously, students have worked with Center for Intersectional Justice, ReachOut Berlin, and WeAreBornFree refugee community center.
+By researching and curating comparative research to assist these NGO’s, students are able to apply classroom theory and learning to directly address contemporary problems solving.

-Using experiential learning, students will consider how lessons from historical traumas can inform contemporary strategies of inclusion and anti-subordination of minorities in Europe, the United States, or other parts of the world today.
+History, Memory and Law (3 credits)Using experiential learning, students will consider how lessons from historical traumas can inform contemporary strategies of inclusion and anti-subordination of minorities in Europe, the United States, or other parts of the world today.
 This course will showcase Berlin as part of the “living classroom” through which we will examine major 20th century world events to see how history and the social construction of remembering map onto a region’s laws, legal culture and understanding of human rights.
 Students will analyze discrete topics, such as genocide, forced labor, colonialism and immigration, from both German/European and U.S. perspectives and then visit relevant sites in Berlin related to these topics.
 Class members will contemplate the role that public history and the process of remembering and forgetting historical traumas play in influencing a country’s legal regime and system.